CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

 This changes with 3D Tiles 1.1.
 In `EXT_mesh_features`, feature IDs are optionally associated with property tables from `EXT_structural_metadata`.
 If a `FCesiumFeatureIDSet` is associated with a property table, it will have a property table *index*.
 This value indexes into an array of property tables in the model's root extension.

-The property table index can be retrieved with the **"Get Property Table Index"** Blueprint node (or in C++,`UCesiumFeatureIdSetBlueprintLibrary::GetPropertyTableIndex`).
+The property table index can be retrieved with the **"Get Property Table Index"** Blueprint node.
 See Property Tables for more information.

 ### Feature ID Attributes and Textures

 Property tables are retrieved by index in `EXT_structural_metadata`, so it makes less sense to use the **"GetFeatureTableName"** Blueprints functions.
-(These are `UCesiumFeatureIdAttributeBlueprintLibrary::GetFeatureTableName` and `UCesiumFeatureIdTextureBlueprintLibrary::GetFeatureTableName` in C++.)
 Aside from these now-deprecated functions, `FCesiumFeatureIdAttribute` and `FCesiumFeatureIdTexture` are mostly unchanged.

 Previously, Cesium for Unreal would not indicate if a feature ID attribute or texture was somehow broken, and thus unable to return accurate feature IDs.
 For example, if the image of a feature ID texture did not actually exist, nothing in the old API would communicate that.
 Thus, the `ECesiumFeatureIdAttributeStatus` and `ECesiumFeatureIdTextureStatus` enums were added.
 These indicate when something in the feature ID sets is invalid, and can be queried using the **"Get Feature ID Attribute Status"** and **"Get Feature ID Texture Status"** Blueprints nodes respectively.
-(Or in C++, `UCesiumFeatureIdAttributeBlueprintLibrary::GetFeatureIDAttributeStatus` and `UCesiumFeatureIdTextureBlueprintLibrary::GetFeatureIDTextureStatus` respectively.)

 !["Get Feature ID Attribute Status" and "Get Feature ID Texture Status" nodes in Blueprints](Images/getFeatureIdStatusFunctions.jpeg)